-- {FS10} Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report. - 106.
+- {FS10} Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report. - 117.
 FS10 was materially false and misleading in violation of Section 10(b) and Rule 10b-5 because it was an untrue statement of fact.
-Dr. Shendelman knew that FS1 and FS9 were included in the 10-K and were materially false and misleading. - 107.
-On March 14, 2024, Dr. Shendelman sold 318,573 shares of Applied common stock at the artificially inflated price of \$5.39, for proceeds of \$1,717,108.47.
-This sale amounted to approximately 3.76% of Dr. Shendelman's then-current holdings. - 108.
+Dr. Shendelman knew that FS1 and FS9 were included in the 10-K and were materially false and misleading.

+- 118. On March 14, 2024, Dr. Shendelman sold 318,573 shares of Applied common stock at the artificially inflated price of \$5.39, for proceeds of \$1,717,108.47.
+This sale amounted to approximately 3.8% of Dr. Shendelman's then-current holdings of 8,392,063 shares of common stock, as reported in a Schedule 13D/A filed by Dr. Schendelman with the SEC on March 5, 2024. - 119.
 Research analysts found Applied's statements about and related to NDA approval to be important and give a positive view of the Company.
-On March 6, 2024, UBS Securities raised its price target for Applied from \$4 per share to \$12 per share as the Company was expecting

-"continued success."
-Nine days later, on March 15, 2024, UBS Securities raised the price target again to \$13 per share.

-109. On March 25, 2024, analyst RBC Capital Markets initiated coverage of Applied with a price target for Applied common stock of \$12 per share and a rating of outperform.
+On March 6, 2024, UBS Securities raised its price target for Applied from \$4 per share to \$12 per share as the Company was expecting "continued success."
+Nine days later, on March 15, 2024, UBS Securities raised the price target again to \$13 per share. - 120.
+On March 25, 2024, analyst RBC Capital Markets initiated coverage of Applied with a price target for Applied common stock of \$12 per share and a rating of outperform.
 RBC told investors that Applied was "well-positioned for success" in the orphan disease galactosemia and SORD deficiency and saw "ample room for additional appreciation" in the shares due to a forecast of more than \$650 million in aggregate peak revenue.
-RBC expected continued upside momentum and saw "a favorable setup into/through upcoming regulatory decisions."

-d) Applied's March 11, 2024 Investor Presentation Contained Materially False and Misleading Statements Concerning the Pediatric Study Trial Results

-- 110. On March 11, 2024, during pre-market hours, Applied filed a Form 8-K with the SEC that attached "a presentation that contains company information to be used by members of management from time to time in a series of meetings with analysts, investors and other third parties" (the "3/11/2024 Form 8-K" attaching the "3/11/2024 Investor Presentation").
-The 3/11/2024 Form 8-K was signed by Dr. Shendelman - 111. {FS11} Slides 14-18 of the 3/11/2024 Investor Presentation contained statements regarding the results of the Pediatric Study, including the dosages given and the clinical results achieved:
+RBC expected continued upside momentum and saw "a favorable setup into/through upcoming regulatory decisions." - d) Applied's March 11, 2024 Investor Presentation Contained Materially False and Misleading Statements Concerning the Pediatric Study Trial Results - 121.
+On March 11, 2024, during pre-market hours, Applied filed a Form 8-K with the SEC that attached "a presentation that contains company information to be used by members of management from time to time in a series of meetings with analysts, investors and other third parties" (the "3/11/2024 Form 8-K" attaching the "3/11/2024 Investor Presentation").
+The 3/11/2024 Form 8-K was signed by Dr. Shendelman

+122. {FS11} Slides 14-18 of the 3/11/2024 Investor Presentation contained statements regarding the results of the Pediatric Study, including the dosages given and the clinical results achieved:

-Govorestat Treatment Reduced Plasma Galactitol Levels by 40% (p<0.001 vs. placebo); Improvement in Galactitol Biomarker Provided Clinical Benefit Across Activities of Daily Living, Behavior, Cognition, Adaptive Skills and Tremor months, including adaptive skills (p=0.0265); adaptability (p=0.0109); withdrawal (p=0.0064), social skills (p=0.0285); ADHD index (p=0.0420); functional impairment (p=0.0085).
-Tremor (another prespecified secondary endpoint) was also statistically significant at 18 months (p=0.0428).
+Govorestat Treatment Reduced Plasma Galactitol Levels by 40% (p<0.001 vs. placebo); Improvement in Galactitol Biomarker Provided Clinical Benefit Across Activities of Daily Living, Behavior, Cognition, Adaptive Skills and Tremor